uragecz/json-to-react-form/README.md

 // Layout for input and its label, first value is size of label, second is input, default is [3,7]. layout?: [number, number]

-// Defines breakpoint, when layout should be set for mobile / desktop, default is '52em' desktopBreakpoint?: number

 // You can provide your own layout component, that cares of rendering label together with input. layoutComponent?: FunctionComponent<any>